pkefal/documentation-drop/app-service-api-java-api-app.md

 ## Next steps

-You've deployed a Node.js web application that uses an API app backend to Azure.
-For more information about using Node.js in Azure, see the [Node.js Developer Center](/develop/nodejs/).
+You've deployed a Java web application that uses an API app backend to Azure.
+For more information about using Java in Azure, see the [Java Developer Center](/develop/java/).

 * You can try this sample API App at [TryApp Service](http://tryappservice.azure.com)